MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 For [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online, internal and delegated administrators also have access to this information in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].
 You can use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to easily navigate to the different environments in a tenant, and you can create sandbox environments that can help troubleshoot any issues reported by users.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).

-#### Azure Active Directory tenant
+#### Microsoft Entra ID tenant

-When the internal administrator wants to contact the partner for support, then the **Help and Support** page encourages them to include information about their Azure Active Directory tenant ID in the email.
+When the internal administrator wants to contact the partner for support, then the **Help and Support** page encourages them to include information about their Microsoft Entra ID tenant ID in the email.
 This information is shown in the **Troubleshooting** section at the bottom of the **Help and Support** page.

 The delegated administrator can use that to identify the tenant in the Partner Center and in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] for troubleshooting.